hisorange/browser-detect/README.md

 BrowserDetect::osName(); // return 'Windows 7' string, merges the family and it's version.
 ```

-##### Device informations.
+#### Device informations.
+***
 Can determine the device family e.g: 'Apple' and the device model e.g: 'iPhone'.
-This function only works with tablets and model devices yet, since the request to the server do not containing informations about the desktop computers.
+This function only works with tablet and mobile devices yet, since the request to the server do not containing informations about the desktop computers.

 ```php
 // Get device family.